Not Playground Weather? Try These Philly Indoor Play Spaces

 Non-profit and volunteer-organized, Lilypad creates access to affordable play and sustainable resources.
 Playgroups are free for first-time visitors, and they offer sliding scale options for drop-ins and memberships.

 When you’re not using Lilypad’s playspace, head down to the basement and check out their thrift store.
 The donation-based shop is stocked with toys, gear, clothes, books, nursing supplies, and more.
 Purchases help keep memberships affordable, so you can really feel like you’re investing in your community.
+They also host a CityKids Consignment Sale twice a year at Old Pine Community Center.

 Music Theatre Philly: The Playhouse